- Home >

 The exception to the above is Wednesday when staff are involved in Professional Learning meetings.
 For students, school starts later on Wednesdays.
 Buses run approximately 75 minutes later (arriving just before 10.00am).
 On Wednesdays, lessons begin at 10.00am and the school day ends at 2.40pm, with one break.

 There are two types of assemblies.
-School Assemblies (based on year level) run during wananga classes each fortnight.
-Individual Houses also meet for House Assemblies three times a term.
+School Assemblies (based on year level) run during wananga classes on a fortnightly cycle.
+Individual Houses also meet for House Assemblies once or twice a term.

 Student attendance is monitored electronically every period.
 To report an absence from school for any reason (sickness, appointments, etc.):